3D-Mem: 3D Scene Memory for Embodied Exploration and Reasoning: Introduction

-To address these challenges, we introduce \textbf{SnapMem}, a novel snapshot-based scene representation that serves as a more capable 3D scene memory for embodied agents.
-SnapMem employs a set of informative images, termed \textbf{Memory Snapshots}, to encompass the explored regions of a scene.
+To address these challenges, we introduce \textbf{3D-Mem}, a more capable 3D scene memory for embodied agents.
+3D-Mem employs a set of informative multi-view images, termed \textbf{Memory Snapshots}, to encompass the explored regions of a 3D scene.
 Each memory snapshot captures all objects visible in that snapshot along with their surroundings.
-Our intuition is that a snapshot alone is sufficient to capture rich visual information about a region.
+Our intuition is that a snapshot image alone is sufficient to capture rich visual information of a region.
 For example, revisiting the challenge illustrated in Figure~\ref{fig:teaser}, a memory snapshot clearly shows that there is sufficient space \textit{``in front of"} the armchair to place a coffee table.
 With the recent advancements in VLMs, these models can extract such spatial information from images \citep{chen2024spatialvlm, OpenEQA2023}, much like humans do through intuitive observations.

-Building upon the concept of snapshot-based representation, SnapMem integrates with frontier-based exploration frameworks and extends the concept of "frontiers" to \textbf{Frontier Snapshots}, which represent glimpses of unexplored regions in a 3D scene.
+Building upon the concept of employing multi-view images as 3D scene memory, 3D-Mem integrates with frontier-based exploration frameworks and extends the concept of ``frontiers" to \textbf{Frontier Snapshots}, which represent glimpses of unexplored regions in a 3D scene.
 In the scenario depicted in the top-left example from Figure~\ref{fig:teaser}, we can observe that the frontier snapshot corresponds to a corridor, which is the most probable path leading to the front door.
 By maintaining these frontier snapshots, the agent can choose either to complete tasks based on its accumulated knowledge or navigate to unexplored regions for new information, as illustrated in the embodied question-answering tasks in Figure~\ref{fig:teaser}.
-Meanwhile, representing both explored and unexplored regions in a snapshot-based manner allows us to better leverage the decision-making capability of VLMs, enhancing the agent's ability to reason and plan effectively.
+Meanwhile, representing both explored and unexplored regions through multi-view images allows us to better leverage the decision-making capability of VLMs, enhancing the agent's ability to reason and plan effectively.